 Why Use a SWOT Analysis?

 The results of a SWOT analysis inform your company’s strategic plan and help you make decisions about how to allocate future resources.
-As a result of a SWOT analysis your team might decide on the following:

-- investment/divestments related to a given product line
+- Investment/divestments related to a given product line.

-- international market entry or market expansions
+- International market entry or market expansions.

-- changes to the company’s position relative to its competition (based on factors such as price, target customers and barriers to entry among others)
+- Changes to the company’s position relative to its competition (based on factors such as price, target customers and barriers to entry among others).

-- adjustments to external macroeconomic trends (raise in interest rates) or market-related dynamics (global supply chain constraints)
+- Adjustments to external macroeconomic trends (raise in interest rates) or market-related dynamics (global supply chain constraints).

 SWOT Analysis Advantages and Disadvantages